Normanbg/Personal_Page/README.md

 ### Tasks done:
 -Production Plan

--Management of the milestones & tasks of all the project
+-Management of the milestones & tasks of all the project:

     ·Controller of Log of Deviation
     ·Summarize of work per developer
     ·Block of post-mortem of each meeting

 -Code:

   ·Character Selection scene
   ·Item Selection scene
   ·In game Window